valleys-in-bhutan

 blog-images

-Paro Valley is one of the most well-known valleys in Bhutan.
-It is home to the country’s most famous attraction—the Tiger’s Nest Monastery (Taktsang Monastery).
+Paro Valley is one of the best valleys in Bhutan.
+It is home to the country’s most famous attraction, Tiger’s Nest Monastery (Taktsang Monastery).
 This stunning monastery is built on the edge of a cliff, making it one of the most photographed places in Bhutan.

 Paro is a valley filled with rich history and stunning scenery.
 You will find traditional Bhutanese houses, rice fields, and the Paro Chhu (river) flowing through the valley.